cantugba/Copy_Move_Forgery_Detection/README.md

 #### Detection of copy-move forgery in an image.
 > In this project, SIFT, SURF and AKAZE methods are used for key point detection.
 Ransac algorithm ise used to remove wrong matches.

+Install Dependencies: Navigate to your project's directory in the terminal and run:​
+> pip install -r requirements.txt

 ### Results
 > Binary Matched Results
 * Cat